ttechgirl/CaptchaVerification/README.md

 https://blog.elmah.io/adding-captcha-on-form-posts-with-asp-net-core/

 # Note
-There are a few differences from what was done in the article.
+- There are a few differences from what was done in the article.
+- Check master branch for updated code